Internet in Iceland

 Iceland is among the top countries in the world in terms of Internet deployment and use.
 99.68% of Icelanders used the internet in 2021.

-As of May 2025, Iceland is listed 6th in the world for fixed access download speeds according to Speedtest.net at 297.5 Mbit/s.
-Today, 97.5% of households are connected to full-fibre (FTTH) networks, with at least 1 Gbit/s speeds available to all and 10 Gbit/s available to most.
+As of April 2026, Iceland is listed 6th in the world for fixed access download speeds according to Speedtest.net at 343 Mbit/s.
+97.5% of households are connected to full-fibre (FTTH) networks in 2025, with at least 1 Gbit/s speeds available to all fibre users and 10 Gbit/s available to most.
 Iceland has 208.8 Tbit/s of international submarine bandwidth capacity through four cables.

 Míla operates the largest national trunk network, copper and PON (FTTH) fibre access network.
-Ljósleiðarinn, originally a fully municipal owned network, operates a competing national trunk and PTP ethernet fibre network.
+Ljósleiðarinn, originally a fully municipal owned network, operates a competing national trunk and PTP ethernet fibre network, as well as a XGS-PON network.
 Smaller local ISPs operate locally.
 Síminn, Sýn and Nova are the Iargest ISPs in Iceland.

 ISNIC is the Icelandic domain registry for its country-code top level domain, .is.
 It is a member of the RIPE NCC, Europe's regional Internet registry.
 ISNIC also operate Iceland's only open-policy internet exchange point, the Reykjavík Internet Exchange (RIX).
 CERT-IS manages Iceland's national cyber-security.

 Access technology

 Full-fibre is the most common connection medium (FTTH/FTTB, through both PTP and GPON).
-Some rural towns are still reliant on VDSL connections.
-A minority of rural connections are by provided by ADSL and fixed wireless in the most remote of locations.
+A minority of rural connections are provided by legacy Digital Subscriber Lines (DSL), including VDSL and ADSL.
+Satellite internet and fixed wireless solutions are used in the most remote of locations.

-At the end of 2024, as per the Electronic Communications Office of Iceland:
+At the end of 2025, as per the Electronic Communications Office of Iceland: